Chicago Medical Malpractice Lawyers

-Medical malpractice occurs when a health care professional (i.e., doctor, nurse, surgeon) or a professional entity (i.e., hospital) causes an injury to a patient through a negligent act or oversight.
-To be considered medical malpractice under the law, certain characteristics must exist in the claim, as described below.
+Medical malpractice occurs when a health care professional (i.e., doctor, nurse, surgeon) or a professional entity (i.e., hospital) causes harm to a patient through a negligent act or oversight.
+To be considered medical malpractice under Illinois law, certain characteristics must exist in the claim, including a standard of care violation that results in a significant injury to or death of a patient.

 The law recognizes certain medical standards that the medical field and professionals deem as acceptable medical treatment by reasonable health care professionals.
 Whether provided in like or similar circumstances by attentive health care professionals, such medical standards are known as the standard of care.
 Essentially, the standard of care is what a reasonable doctor, nurse or other health care provider would do in the same or similar circumstances.